hddevteam/speechify/README.md

 Add new configuration options to simplify the voice selection process.
 You can just select Confgure Speechify Voice Settings from the command palette and choose the voice you want to use.
 Add a new command to configure Azure settings for the Speechify extension.
 This command allows users to enter their Azure Speech Services Key and Region, which will be used for text-to-speech conversion.

+### 1.1.1
+Fixed the issue that the extension may not work properly when the text content contains special characters.